To provide you with the best experience, cookies are used on this site. Find out more here.

 Located close to Stanley, the Islands’ capital, on East Falkland, the freshwater stretch of the Murrell river is not open for fishing but there are excellent opportunities at the estuary.

-16. Add Christ Church Cathedral to your Itinerary
+10. Add St Mary's Catholic Church to your Itinerary

 Stanley